Roy Manning

-Roy Lee Manning, Jr. (born December 4, 1981), is an American football coach and former player who currently serves as the outside linebackers coach, nickel coach, and assistant defensive head coach for the USC Trojans football.
+Roy Lee Manning Jr. (born December 4, 1981), is an American football coach and a former player.
 Coach Manning played high school football at Saginaw High School in Saginaw, Michigan.
 He was a part of a state championship team that featured 3 other professional football players including Charles Rogers.Coach Manning last served as cornerbacks coach at the University of Oklahoma.
 He played linebacker in the National Football League for three seasons.
 Manning was originally signed by the Green Bay Packers as an undrafted free agent in 2005.
 He also played for the Houston Texans, Buffalo Bills, Jacksonville Jaguars, and Cincinnati Bengals during his NFL career.
 Manning played college football at Michigan.

 Coaching career

 Manning began his coaching career as a defensive assistant at the University of Cincinnati in 2010.
 Following the 2010 season Manning took an offensive graduate assistant position under Brady Hoke at the University of Michigan, where he helped coach the Wolverines to an overall record of 11-2 including a win in the 2012 Sugar Bowl.